These days, perhaps ever, does anyone use the words “healthy and balanced” in the same sentence as “governance”? Sadly, the answer is no.

 From a profession whose reputation has been sullied for a long time, with selfless service, this reputation can be rehabilitated.
 It is not beyond repair with people who qualify.

-If one can stand firm like an oak when the winds are blowing against one, then one will likely have the strength to withstand the strong winds of current, unconscious consensus.
+If one can stand firm like an oak when the winds are blowing against one, then one will likely have the strength to withstand the strong winds of current, unconscious and often foolhardy consensus.

-One can easily be criticized, let alone ostracized, and in some ways, be considered “a turncoat”.
+When one stands in one’s integrity, one can easily be criticized, ostracized, and in some ways, be considered “a turncoat”.
 Such is the strength of self-interest and the unspoken agreement that this is the way business and government have always been conducted and should continue to be.

 When one is firm enough to stand up to these headwinds, they find themselves favored by The People—it is seen, it becomes visible, and deeply appreciated.
 It does happen, thankfully, but it is just too rare.
 Leadership can emerge from the ashes!